-Current Projects (2017)
+Current or Recent Projects

 Housing plans identify the housing needs of a community and outline the strategies a town can take toward meeting those needs.
 Housing plans seek to address questions that are important to the future of Franklin County towns:

 Sustainable Franklin County: A Regional Plan for Sustainable Development: The FRCOG and its Project Partners were selected in 2010 as one of 45 regional areas nationwide to receive a HUD Sustainable Communities Regional Planning Grant.
 The plan is being used to guide local and regional sustainable planning and implementation activities, and addresses housing, transportation, economic development, energy, infrastructure, and natural and cultural resources.
 Sustainable Franklin County was given an American Planning Association Massachusetts Chapter Comprehensive Planning Award in 2013 for its unusually high merit.
 This award reflects the great work by many FRCOG planners and staff from our Consortium Members: Community Action, Franklin County Regional Housing & Redevelopment Authority, Franklin County Community Development Corporation, the North Quabbin Community Coalition and the towns of Deerfield, Greenfield, Montague & Orange.
 Read the Sustainable Franklin County Executive Summary or Sustainable Franklin County Complete Plan.
-For more info, contact Peggy Sloan at firstname.lastname@example.org or 413 774 3167 x133.
+For more information, contact Peggy Sloan at firstname.lastname@example.org or 413 774 3167 x133.

 Franklin County Regional Housing Study: The FRCOG completed the Franklin County Regional Housing Study, a report to determine the affordable housing needs of Franklin County.
 This study shows generally whether there is sufficient housing that is affordable for households at various income levels.
 This analysis was performed for three sub-regions and the county as a whole.
 For more information, contact Megan Rhodes at 413-774-3167 x132 or email@example.com.